Praxis Precision Medicines Inc. (PRAX) Shares Down Despite Recent Market Volatility

-Praxis Precision Medicines Inc. (NASDAQ: PRAX)’s stock price has decreased by -9.65 compared to its previous closing price of 1.14. however, the company has experienced a -2.83% decrease in its stock price over the last five trading days.
+Praxis Precision Medicines Inc. (NASDAQ: PRAX)’s stock price has decreased by -8.57 compared to its previous closing price of 1.05.
+Despite this, the company has seen a fall of -15.79% in its stock price over the last five trading days.

 Is It Worth Investing in Praxis Precision Medicines Inc. (NASDAQ: PRAX) Right Now?

-Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 as “hold,” and 0 as “sell.”
+There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price suggested by analysts for PRAX is $10.30, which is $8.35 above the current market price.
-The public float for PRAX is 46.80M, and currently, shorts hold a 6.90% of that float.
-The average trading volume for PRAX on March 20, 2023 was 1.99M shares.
+The average price predicted by analysts for PRAX is $10.30, which is $8.42 above the current price.
+The public float for PRAX is 46.80M and currently, short sellers hold a 6.90% ratio of that float.
+The average trading volume of PRAX on March 23, 2023 was 2.05M shares.

 PRAX’s Market Performance